Portrait of Scott L. Pratt

 Selected Invited Papers, Chapters in Anthologies, and Special Issues

 Ontologies of Possibility and Loss in Posthumanist Inquiry: Lessons from the Study of Systemic Racism.
 Co-authored with Jerry Rosiek.
-In Post-Foundational Approaches to Inquiry edited by Lisa Mazzei, forthcoming.
+In Post-Foundational Approaches to Inquiry edited by Mazzei, Lisa A., and Alecia Youngblood Jackson.
+Abingdon, Oxon; Routledge, 2024.
+(Invited, peer reviewed)

 “So much has been destroyed”: Genocide and American Philosophy.
 The Pluralist, Volume 14, Number 1, Spring 2019, pp. 1-20.